squidfunk/iframe-worker/README.md

 import { IFrameWorker } from "iframe-worker"
 ```

-The polyfill will only mount if the document is served via `file://`.
+The shim will only mount if the document is served via `file://`.

 ## Caveats

 In a WebWorker script, [`importScripts`][importScripts] is a synchronous
 operation, as it will block the thread until the script was fully loaded and
 evaluated.
 This is not supported in an `iframe`.
-For this reason, the polyfill
+For this reason, the shim for
-for [`importScripts`][importScripts] included with this library will return a
+[`importScripts`][importScripts] included with this library will return a
 `Promise`, chaining all passed URLs into a sequence, making it awaitable.

 Since awaiting anything else than a `Promise` will wrap the awaited thing into